 While the pasta is cooking, add nutritional yeast, garlic powder, onion powder, ground mustard, turmeric and salt to a high-powered blender.
 I use a Ninja.

 Blend on high until smooth and creamy, stopping to scrape down the sides as needed.

 When the pasta is done, drain and add to a large mixing or serving bowl.

-You can also add it back to the pot, but don't put it back on the heat.
-This will cause the sauce to clump up.
+You can also add it back to the pot, but don't put it back on the heat as this will cause the sauce to clump up.